Kalugh/Buffer-Overflow-Prep/README.md

 You need to execute your python3 in your cmd like this: ```c:\YOUR_PATERN_PYTHON3\python.exe YOUR.PY```

+WARNING!!!: Execute your .py till the proggram reach it.

 ![68747470733a2f2f692e706f7374696d672e63632f70546a42566b44782f63356630383331386230343733653062346366353932326238313438333232372e706e67](https://user-images.githubusercontent.com/107114264/172814252-c90ba69d-1391-4960-9423-28d24e7259de.png)

 Now in "Log" we need to execute the command: ```"mona.mona("pattern_offset EIP")"```